 The Council generally observes the General Service Administration (GSA) reimbursement rates for mileage, commercial transportation, and per diem rates for lodging and meals, and incidental expenses (M&IE) as the per se accounting of actual expenses; additional information may be found in 41 CFR § 301 and will be provided by the Council office upon request.
-M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Executive Director for costs above the limit for the area.
-(This paragraph was suggested by NMFS and accepted by the Council in January 2015.)
+M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Executive Director Council Chair or Vice Chair for reimbursement amounts that exceed GSA limits.